-At Kern Allergy and Medical Research, we currently have four COPD trials.
+At Kern Research, we currently have one COPD trial.
 We offer both

 biologic and inhaler trials. .
 Each clinical trial is designed to find specific end results.
 If you or a

 loved one has COPD, you may be interested in one of our new, no-cost research COPD

 – Must have been diagnosed with COPD for at least one year.

 – Have at least a 10 pack smoking history

 Chronic obstructive pulmonary disease (COPD) is a disease, usually caused by smoking, in

 which the airways of the lungs narrow over time making it difficult to breathe.
 The narrowing of

 the lungs limits airflow, causing shortness of breath (dyspnea).